aridiosilva/DesignPrinciplesAndPatterns/README.md

     dendHayes(m.HAYERS, c);

 ```

-Clearly, such structures make the system much harder to maintain, and are very prone to error.
+Clearly, *such structures make the system much harder to maintain*, and are *very prone to error*.

-As an example of the OCP, consider code shown in the UML Diagram below.
-Here the LogOn function depends only upon the Modem interface.
-Additional modems will not cause the logOn method to change.
-Thus, we have created a module that can be extended, with new modems, without requiring modification.
-See the source below:
+As an example of the OCP, consider code shown in the following *UML Diagram*.
+Here the *logOn method* depends only upon the *Modem interface*.
+Additional modems will not cause the *logOn method* to change.
+Thus, we have created a module that *can be extended, with new modems, without requiring modification*.
+See the the following *UML Diagram* showing such design:

 ![OCP_Principle_UML_Diagram_Example013_CleanCodeBook](https://github.com/aridiosilva/DesignPrinciplesAndPatterns/blob/main/OCP_Principle_UML_Diagram_Example013_CleanCodeBook.jpg)

-We have two options in Java Programming Language to implement the model shown in the UML diagram.
-The first optin is through abstract classe via inheritance mechanism, and the second optin is through the us e of an interface and its implementation by concrete classes.
-In both cases the method logOn will be  closed for modification:
+We have *two options* in *Java Programming Language* to implement the *model* shown in the *UML diagram* above.
+The **first optin** is through *abstract class* via use of *inheritance mechanism*, and the **second option** is through the use of *interface and its implementation by concrete classes*.
+In both cases the *method LogOn* will be *open for extension and closed for modification* as states the *OCP Principle*:

-## Dynamic Polymorphism Technique via Abstract Classes
+## Dynamic Polymorphism Technique Applied Through Abstract Classes and Inheritance

 ```java
 public abstrac class Modem {